Hoosier-Clusters/clusim/README.md

 Installation
 ------------

-This package (will be) available in PyPI.
+This package is available in PyPI.
 Just run the following command on terminal to install.

 ```
     $ pip install clusim